Harshavardhan-14324/data-analysis/README.md

 <a href="https://github.com/harsha14324-KA/data-analysis/commit/641153a4a394598571a332ce865208f1bb1e93f3">ipl data </a>

 ## question (kpi)
-1.How many total matches were played?\n
+1.How many total matches were played?

 2.How many matches were played in each season?

-3.List all unique cities where matches were played 4.How many matches were played in each city?
+3.List all unique cities where matches were played

+4.How many matches were played in each city?

 5.Show all teams in the dataset

 6.Which team has won the most matches?

 7.How many matches did each team win?

 8.Which player has the most Player of the Match awards?

 9.Which venue hosted the maximum matches?

 10.What is the highest target score

 ## dashboard image
 <a href="https://github.com/harsha14324-KA/data-analysis/blob/main/Screenshot%202026-04-29%20111320.png">dash board image</a>